-- 109. The proposed East Anglia ONE North project CIA will initially consider the cumulative impact with only the East Anglia TWO project against two different construction scenarios (i.e. construction of the two projects concurrently and sequentially).
-The worst case scenario of each impact is then carried through to the full CIA which considers other developments which are in close proximity to the proposed East Anglia ONE North and East Anglia TWO projects. - 110.
-For a general introduction to the methodology used for the CIA please refer to Chapter 5 EIA Methodology.
+109. The proposed East Anglia TWO project Cumulative Impact Assessment (CIA) will initially consider the cumulative impact with only the East Anglia ONE North project against two different construction scenarios (i.e. construction of the two projects simultaneously and sequentially).
+The worst case scenario of each impact is then carried through to the full CIA which considers other developments which are in close proximity to the proposed East Anglia TWO and East Anglia ONE North projects.

+110. For a general introduction to the methodology used for the CIA please refer to Chapter 5 EIA Methodology.